 BUILDINGS & PICNIC SITES

 6500 S. Sheridan Ave.

 Tacoma, WA 98408

-Wapato Park lies in a beautiful setting of lake and forest and is one of the most urban parks in the city.
-Visitors can enjoy display gardens, a walking trail around the lake (.9 miles) and an impressive, historic pergola.
+Wapato Park lies in a beautiful setting of lake and forest.
+Features include a walking trail around the lake (.9 miles), a playground, a dog park, picnic shelters, and an impressive, historic pergola.